Squamate antbird

-The squamate antbird (Myrmoderus squamosus) is a species of bird in the family Thamnophilidae.
+The squamate antbird (Myrmoderus squamosus) is a species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is endemic to Brazil.

-Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Taxonomy and systematics

 The squamate antbird was described by the Austrian ornithologist August von Pelzeln in 1868 and given the binomial name Myrmeciza squamosa.
 A molecular phylogenetic study published in 2013 found that Myrmeciza was polyphyletic.
-In the resulting rearrangement to create monotypic genera four species including the squamate antbird were moved to the resurrected genus Myrmoderus.
+In the resulting rearrangement to create monotypic genera, four species including the squamate antbird were moved to the resurrected genus Myrmoderus.
+Some authors have suggested that the squamate antbird and the white-bibbed antbird (M. loricatus) are conspecific but the 2013 study confirmed them as sister species.